Internet-Draft | autoconfig | March 2025 |

 Multi-factor authentication might not defend against such attacks, because the user may believe to be logging into his email and therefore comply with any multi-factor authentication steps required.¶

 Any protocol that relies on DNS without further validation, e.g. http, should be considered insecure.
-Even if an http URL redirects to a https URL, and the domain of the https URL cannot be validated against the email domain, that is still insecure.
 This also applies to the DNS MX lookup and the https calls that base on its results, as described in section "MX".¶

 Part of the security properties of this protocol assume that the timeframe of possible attack is limited to the moment when the user manually sets up a new mail client.
 This moment is triggered by the end user, and a rare action - e.g. maybe once per year or even less, for typical setups -, so an attacker has limited chances to run an attack.
 While not a complete protection on its own, this reduces the risk significantly.¶